 WHY DO YOU PROCRASTINATE?

 As the saying goes, knowledge is half the battle.
-Understanding the causes of procrastination will allow you to make a conscious effort to address the issue and nip it in the bud.
+Understanding the causes of procrastination will allow you to make a conscious effort to address those issues and nip them in the bud.

-Your personality can also play a part in procrastination.
-As a perfectionist, you could always be waiting for the ‘right time’ to do work — which often never comes.
-On the other hand, low confidence can lead a fear of failure, which causes you to second guess every decision and prevents you from taking action.
+As a perfectionist, you are always waiting for the ‘right time’ which never comes.
+Similarly, low confidence leads to a fear of failure and second-guessing every decision, ultimately stopping you from taking any action.

 HOW TO AVOID PROCRASTINATION

-Be sure to apply the same approach to your projects.
-In fact, you should have already established a timeline with milestones at the start of the design process.
+Apply the same approach to your projects.
+Make it a habit to establish a timeline with milestones at the start of each project.

-Better yet, use the to-do list or project timeline to visualize what needs to be done beforehand.
-Visualization prevents your mind from wandering by focusing your attention on the next steps you need to take.
-Also, you’re less likely to be overwhelmed by a task if you ‘see’ yourself completing it with no problem.
+Visualization allows you to focus on the next steps you need to take.
+Also, you are less likely to be overwhelmed by a task if you can ‘see’ yourself completing it beforehand.

-Besides visualization, take some time to follow successful people on social media.
+Besides visualization, you might want to follow successful people on social media.
 Their success stories will motivate and inspire you to take action.
-Similarly, it’s a good idea to build strong relationships with other designers, since they can help encourage you and provide practical advice to avoid procrastination.
+Similarly, it’s a good idea to build strong relationships with other designers since they can encourage and provide you with practical advice to avoid procrastination.

-In order to break procrastination as a habit, you need to establish a set of rules that you follow both consciously and consistently.
-For better results, consider a carrot-and-stick approach to induce behavior and motivate you to finish the task on time.
+In order to break the habit of procrastination, you need to establish a set of rules that you can follow consciously and consistently.
+For better results, consider a carrot-and-stick approach to induce behavior and motivate you to finish a task on time.
 For example, you can reward yourself for every job well done but withhold such rewards for procrastinating on a task.
 A similar approach is to leverage more enjoyable tasks by withholding them until the less desirable ones are completed.

-Sometimes, it’s better to ‘just do it’.
-A task might seem overwhelming at first glance, but you might find that it’s not as bad once you actually get down to it.
-At the same time, the inertia can be hard to overcome (as proven by Sir Isaac Newton).
-One approach is to dedicate a few minutes to kickstart the task.
-Once you start doing something, you will find that it’s easier to keep going.
+Sometimes it’s better to just do it.
+A task might seem overwhelming but turn out to be not as bad once you actually get down to it.
+Of course, inertia can be hard to overcome (as proven by Sir Isaac Newton).
+One suggestion is to dedicate a few minutes just to kickstart the task.
+Once you get started, it will probably be easier to get into the groove of things.

-If you’re working from home, you might find it hard to avoid all the distractions around you.
-As such, consider changing your work environment, especially during key projects.
-A library or co-working space are great choices, since you will be able to surround yourself with productive people.
-Also, be sure to get enough sleep every day; it can be hard to stay focused if you’re low on energy.
+If you are working from home, it can be hard to avoid all the distractions around you.
+Consider changing your work environment, especially during key projects.
+A library or coworking space are great choices, since you will surround yourself with productive and like-minded people.
+Also, be sure to get enough sleep every day since it can be hard to stay focused if you are sleepy and low on energy.

-As for distractions online, there are many handy tools available to help you stay focused, such as SelfControl.
+As for distractions online, there are many handy tools available to help you stay focused such as SelfControl.
 Some people even go so much as to delete or deactivate their social media accounts.
 It’s an extreme measure, but sometimes sacrifices have to be made in order to achieve success.

-Always ask yourself whether your choices and decisions are really getting you closer to your goals.
-Otherwise, you have to learn to say ‘no’ to those obligations.
-Remember, take care of yourself first before taking care of anyone else.
+Always think about whether your choices and decisions are really getting you closer to success.
+Otherwise, you have to learn to say ‘no’ to various obligations.
+Remember, when it comes to success your priorities should come first.

-In the end, the key to avoiding procrastination is to understand why it happens, and consistently take action.
-By following the tips above, you should be able to better manage your time and outcomes.
-No one has ever procrastinate their way to success and you are no exception — so get back to work right now!
+By following the tips above you should be able to better manage your time and outcomes.
+No one has ever procrastinated their way to success and you are no exception — so get back to work right now!